cocos/cocos-docs/en/ui-system/components/editor/editbox.md

     }

     onEditDidBegan(editbox, customEventData) {
-        // The editbox here is a cc.EditBox object.
+        // The editbox here is a EditBox object.
         // The customEventData parameter here is equal to the "foobar" you set before.
     }

     // Suppose this callback is for the editingDidEnded event. onEditDidEnded(editbox, customEventData) {
-        // The editbox here is a cc.EditBox object.
+        // The editbox here is a EditBox object.
         // The customEventData parameter here is equal to the "foobar" you set before.
     }

     // Suppose this callback is for the textChanged event. onTextChanged(text, editbox, customEventData) {
         // The text here indicates the text content of the modified EditBox.
-        // The editbox here is a cc.EditBox object.
+        // The editbox here is a EditBox object.
         // The customEventData parameter here is equal to the "foobar" you set before.
     }
     // Suppose this callback is for the editingReturn event. onEditingReturn(editbox, customEventData) {
-        // The editbox here is a cc.EditBox object.
+        // The editbox here is a EditBox object.
         // The customEventData parameter here is equal to the "foobar" you set before.
     }
 }